raspberrypi/documentation/configuration/config-txt.md

 ##### decode_WVC1
 Licence key to allow hardware VC-1 decoding, e.g. `decode_WVC1=0x12345678`

-If you've got multiple Raspberry Pis, and you've bought a codec licence for each of them, you can list multiple (up to 8) licence keys in a single `config.txt`, which enables you to swap the same SD card between the different Raspberry Pis, e.g. `decode_MPG2=0x12345678,0xabcdabcd,0x87654321`
+If you've got multiple Raspberry Pis, and you've bought a codec licence for each of them, you can list multiple (up to 8) licence keys in a single `config.txt`, which enables you to swap the same SD card between the different Pis, e.g. `decode_MPG2=0x12345678,0xabcdabcd,0x87654321`

 # Boot
 ##### disable_commandline_tags